ymerejsasnak/ymerejsasnak.github.io/index.md

 <img src="https://ymerejsasnak.github.io/scrubber.png" height="300">

 This module allows the user to load up an audio sample and control playback position with a control voltage.
-More development details [here](about:blank).

 [Sample Scrubber on the Cherry Audio store](https://store.cherryaudio.com/modules/jks-sample-scrubber)